 How to Set Boundaries at Work When You’re Self Employed

-Setting boundaries is a crucial habit to develop while working for yourself.
+- Setting boundaries is a crucial habit to develop while working for yourself.

-Others may find it challenging to understand a job where they choose their own hours, select the projects they work on, and choose where they work each day.
+- Others may find it challenging to understand a job where they choose their own hours, select the projects they work on, and choose where they work each day.

-Discover three techniques for establishing sound work boundaries as a freelancer.
+- Discover three techniques for establishing sound work boundaries as a freelancer.

-Setting boundaries when you’re self-employed is an important practice.
 If you run your own business, you’re probably familiar with how tricky it can be to explain to friends and family exactly what you do for a living.
 It can be hard for others to wrap their heads around a job where you set your own hours, choose the projects you work on, and decide where you work each day.
+These are certainly aspects to appreciate as an independent professional, but the true reward in your work comes from setting clear boundaries so you can complete your job in the best way possible.
+Here are three ways you can set healthy work boundaries as a self-employed professional.

 1. Be Honest with Friends and Family

 Many people assume that because you run your own business, it’s easy to schedule free time during the day.
-Rather than indulging bad habits, set clear office hours.
+Rather than indulging in bad habits, set clear office hours.
 Let friends and family know what your work hours are, and be vigilant about sticking to them.

 Check out: How to Stay Organized as a Consultant